yfnaji/xLog/README.md

 <h1 id="bg">bg (background)</h1>

-The bg parameter will set the background color of the string you pass in the xLog object.
+The bg parameter will set the background color of the string you pass to the `xLog` object.

 <h2 id="bg-escape">Background Escape Codes</h2>

 Your background color escape code options are:

 <img width="395" alt="Screenshot 2022-12-19 at 01 05 01" src="https://user-images.githubusercontent.com/59436765/208329566-ff36391c-e00a-449f-b2f8-1b892588c1a5.png">

-Implementing background escape code colors is almost identical to setting the foreground colors (you just use the bg parameter instead):
+Implementing background escape code colors is almost identical to setting the foreground colors - you just use the `bg` parameter instead to set the background color:

 ```
 from xlog import xLog